 You can also cook your bird in a standalone roaster.
 The roaster plugs in and has its own temperature controls, leaving your oven free for baking other Thanksgiving treats like pumpkin pie.
 Some roasters have a self-basting lid, so you don't have to keep stopping what you're doing to baste.

 Your third option for baking your holiday bird is a roaster that goes into the oven.
 Unlike a foil pan, it is strong and reusable.
 A Thanksgiving roasting pan comes with a lift-out rack that holds the baked turkey up out of the drippings and fat that collect as it cooks.
 When it’s time to transfer your baked turkey to a serving platter, you simply lift it out using the rack handles.

 You should not plan to use a baking sheet for a couple of reasons.
 First, baking sheets only have very low sides, so eventually, the meat juices will overflow into your oven.
 Secondly, the average baking sheet cannot handle the weight of the bird.
 You don’t want to risk dropping you carefully prepared main dish.

 What Supplies Do You Need?

 A meat thermometer helps you cook either your whole bird or turkey breast to the right degree of doneness.
 That helps you avoid drying out the meat.
 When you think it's just about done, stick the probe in the meaty thigh.
 If the temperature reaches a steady 160 degrees, it’s ready to remove from the oven.

 When the bird is done and has rested for 20 minutes out of the oven, you’ll need a large carving knife to cut it evenly.
-Check our selection at BJ’s Wholesale Club here.
+Check our selection of knife sets at BJ’s Wholesale Club.